Amsterdam/signals-frontend/README.md

 ## Configuration

-Configuration for theming and API endpoint URLs is defined in `environment.conf.json`.
+Configuration for theming, map and API endpoint URLs is defined in `environment.conf.json`.

 ## Development